alen6516/doc/cmd/gdb.md

         * on server, execute the file
         * on server, execute "$ gdbserver :PORT --attach RUNNING_PID"
         * on client, enter gdb, execute "$ target remote SERVER_IP:PORT"
-        * to detach the debug
+        * to detach the debug, use "detach"

 # Options